Make-School-Courses/MOB-2.9-Technical-Seminar-MOB/Lessons/concepts.md

 1. What is the best persistence method to use in an app?
 1. Best method to build the interface (UI) of an app?
 1. How important is it to write unit and UI tests before submitting an app to the store?
-1. How much of these concepts does an iOS dev needs to know to get a job?
+1. How much of these concepts does an iOS dev need to know to get a job?

 ## Mock interviews